opengovernment/opengovernment/README.markdown

    Thinking Sphinx:

-   bundle install, installs the thinking sphinx gem thats a wrapper around your system sphinx daemon.
+   bundle install, installs the ThinkingSphinx gem thats a wrapper around your system sphinx daemon.

    Once you have that setup "rake -T | grep ts" to look at all the available commands.